donaldnevermore/duel-engine/README.md

 # Contribution

-Please feel welcome to open a issue or pull request.
+Please feel welcome to open an issue or pull request.